-- Hospital Based Inpatient Psychiatric Services (HBIPS) measure IPP details are found in the Specifications Manual for Joint Commission National Quality Measures. - Substance Use (SUB), Tobacco Use (TOB), and Immunization (IMM) measure IPP details are found in the Specifications Manual for National Hospital Inpatient Quality Measures (Section 2 Measure Information, Section 2.10 Prevention). - Transition Record with Specified Elements Received by Discharged Patients and Timely Transmission of Transition Record measures (collectively referred to as Transition Record measures) will use the entire population (all IPF discharges) and the IPP algorithm located in Appendix C of this program manual. - The Screening for Metabolic Disorders measure will use the entire population (all IPF discharges) as the IPP.
+- Hospital Based Inpatient Psychiatric Services (HBIPS) measure IPP details are found in the Specifications Manual for Joint Commission National Quality Measures. - Substance Use (SUB), Tobacco Use (TOB), and Immunization (IMM) measure IPP details are found in the Specifications Manual for National Hospital Inpatient Quality Measures (Section 2 Measure Information, Section 2.10 Prevention). - Transition Record with Specified Elements Received by Discharged Patients and Timely Transmission of Transition Record measures (collectively referred to as Transition Record measures) will use the entire population (all IPF discharges) for the IPP. - Screening for Metabolic Disorders measure IPP details are found in the IPP algorithm located in Appendix D of this program manual.